 Many pyramid promoters boast about high earnings of a few top performers ("thousands per week" or "six-figure income").
 Be skeptical about earnings claims.
 Most people recruited into the organization aren’t making those amounts, including the individuals making the claims.

 The focus of the program is recruiting new representatives and selling the products to new members as they join, not selling to customers.
-You’re told that the more you buy, the more you’ll earn.

 The products or services are gimmicks or overpriced.
 Examples are health and beauty aids, new inventions, or "miracle" cures.